Incorporating Your Business in Canada

-The Overall Benefits
+The Overall Benefits of Incorporating in Canada

 The aftermath of incorporating a business bringing with it the creation of a separate entity allows the owners to detach themselves, financially.
 This means that the Canadian Revenue Agency sees the business as a single revenue-generating unit.
 At the same time, the corporation receives special treatment when it comes to tax collection that an unincorporated business does not.
 An example we can use here is recognizing the small business deduction for the Canadian Controlled Private Corporations, or even qualifying for a tax-free sale of small business stock shares.

 As revenue generating units or entities, corporations become liable for any bills they accrue as an outcome of the operation.
 In this manner the owner/s are/is financially protected.
 All personal assets remain under the control of the owner should the business fail.
-This in turn leaves creditors focusing on the business only, citing the complexity of the rule surrounding the incorporation process.
+This, in turn, leaves creditors focusing on the business only, citing the complexity of the rule surrounding the incorporation process.
 This gives the reason behind consulting with a professional accountant and a legal service specializing in the laws governing the processes for becoming a corporation.

 Furthermore, the laws governing this aspect of business allow the business to continue when the owner, director, major shareholder passes.